 - 24/7 access to your account, planning tools, and calculators

 - Pre-tax.
-The money you save is deducted from your paycheck before federal and state taxes are withheld in applicable states.
+The money you contribute to the plan is deducted from your paycheck before federal and state taxes are withheld in applicable states.
 Taxes on your contributions, NVIDIA’s matching contributions, and any investment earnings are deferred until you withdraw your money in retirement.
 In 2022, the annual Pre-tax limit is $20,500.
 (The IRS’ limit of $20,500 is a combined limit between Pre-Tax and Roth Basic contributions).

 - In-plan conversion.
 You can transfer your pre-tax or after-tax savings into Roth savings within the NVIDIA 401(k) plan.
 You’ll pay federal income tax in the year of conversion, but that’s it.
 You do not pay taxes on the investment earnings after they are converted to Roth.

-If you participate in the NVIDIA 401(k) plan using pre-tax or Roth contributions, NVIDIA will kick in a dollar-for-dollar match every pay period, up to this year’s annual limit of $6,000 and fifty cents to a dollar for the next $500.
+If you participate in the NVIDIA 401(k) plan using pre-tax or Roth contributions, NVIDIA will match your contributions dollar-for-dollar every pay period, up to this year’s annual limit of $6,000 and fifty cents to a dollar for the next $2,000 of your contributions.

 The way you invest in your 401(k) account is completely up to you—your contributions, NVIDIA’s match, and any funds you roll over from another account can all be invested in our core portfolio of funds, target date funds that match the year you think you’ll retire, or even in a brokerage account you set up with our administrator—Fidelity.
 Your funds, your choice, your retirement, it’s all about you!
 See all your investment options on the Fidelity website.